ashwinpra/swarm-tasks/4-lane-detection/documentation.md

 # Documentation

-Things I am trying right now:
-- Modifying the code made for winterschool
-- Trying again based on the article given
-- Trying again based on the medium article
-- Following YT Video

 Things to figure out:
-- How to draw the bounding box
+- Drawing the bounding box
+- Bitwise and of yellow and white - how to do together (might have to do yellow and white separately)

+Todo:
+- Follow the proposed method for box forming :)
-- How to account for lighting change in video 3
+- Another method to account for lighting fluctuation is modifying contract of the video
-- Can other methods be used?

 ## References Used